Chukwuemeka-Ike/multiRobotPlanner/Operations/Schedulers/README.md

 7. Runs the iterate() function.
 The iterate() function repeatedly steps the system forward and updates ticket states until there are no more tickets available.

 ## Optimal Scheduler
-This script uses the flexible job shop scheduling problem (FJSSP) to attempt to minimize the overall time spent on building all products in the input set.

-The method implemented is from the paper "*Mathematical models for job-shop scheduling problems with routing and process plan flexibility*" - Ozguven et al (2010).
+The optimal scheduler uses the flexible job shop scheduling problem (FJSSP) to attempt to minimize the overall time spent on building all products in the input set.
+The method implemented is directly from the paper "*Mathematical models for job-shop scheduling problems with routing and process plan flexibility*" - Ozguven et al (2010).
+There are two solvers provided by Google OR-Tools used here - the linear program (LP) solver and the constraint programming satisfiability (CP-SAT) solver.
+We've found that the CP-SAT solver runs significantly faster than the LP solver, so that's what we have been using in the Schedule Monitor ROS node.

 ## Optimal Scheduler Idle Time
-Uses the same optimization method from Optimal Scheduler, but has a second optimization that instead minimizes the total idle time in the schedule given the output of the initial optimization.
+Uses the same optimization method from the Optimal Schedulers, but has a second optimization that instead minimizes the total idle time in the schedule given the output of the initial optimization.

-The second optimization adds the optimal makespan from the first as a constraint, then changes the objective function to minimize the total idle time.
+The second optimization adds the optimal makespan from the first as a constraint, then changes the objective function to minimize the total idle time between consecutive tasks within a job.
+It allows us to prioritize reducing how much idle time the robots might have.
+We have this implemented but don't know if it is of value to the company.